NobPolish/apktool-mcp-server/README.md

 # 0. Download and install apktool
 https://apktool.org/docs/install

-# 1. 测试 apktool 是否已经正确配置环境变量
+# 1. Test whether apktool has been correctly configured in the environment variables
 $ apktool -version

 # 2. Download the apktool-mcp-server-<version>.zip